ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 *x*, *y*, *time*, and *type* behave the same as described in Hit Circle Syntax.

-*hitSound* applies to the body of the slider.
-Only whistle sounds will play during the slider body.
+*hitSound* applies to the body of the slider, but only whistle sounds will play during the slider body.

 *sliderType* will be `L` (linear), `P` (perfect), `B` (Bezier), or `C` (Catmull).
 A slider created in the editor with only a start and end point will be a linear slider.
 A slider with only its start, end, and one grey point will be a perfect circle slider.
 All others will be Bezier.
 Catmull sliders are deprecated.